General Information About Interventional Neuroradiology

 Question: Who determines if I can or should have an interventional neuroradiology procedure?

-Answer: The Radiologist and the patient’s Primary Care Physician work as partners.
-Patients may be referred to St. Paul Radiology by their Primary Care Physician to review the patient’s case and/or to review films.
-Our doctors review and approve, or make recommendations for procedures.
-The close relationship between the Radiologist and Primary Care Physician promotes the best possible patient care.
+Answer: The Radiologist, the patient’s Primary Care Physician and any other physicians involved in your care work as partners.
+Patients may be referred to St. Paul Radiology by their Primary Care Physician to review your case and/or to review films.
+Our doctors review and approve, or make other recommendations for procedures.
+The close relationship between the Radiologist and other physicians promotes the best possible patient care.

 Question: How do I schedule an interventional neuroradiology procedure?

-Answer: Typically, a nurse from St. Paul Radiology will call the patient to schedule an appointment once a referral is received from another doctor such as the patient’s Primary Care Physician, Neurologist, Neurosurgeon, etc. The patient may also call 651.917.9930 to schedule an appointment.
+Answer: Typically, a nurse from St. Paul Radiology will call you to schedule an appointment once a referral is received from another doctor such as your Primary Care Physician, Neurologist, Neurosurgeon, etc. We have also provided patients and physicians with an easily submitted online form to quickly get the process going directly.
+The patient may also call 651.917.9930 to schedule an appointment.

 Question: Where do these procedures occur?

-Answer: Our doctors perform interventional neuroradiology procedures at several hospitals in Minnesota and Wisconsin.
+Answer: Our doctors perform interventional neuroradiology procedures at several hospitals in Minnesota.

 Question: How will I get the procedure preparation instructions?